What Are The Child Relocation Laws In New York?

-To my current knowledge, there is no actual statue that defines “actual relocation” with a child under New York State Law.
+No statute defines “actual relocation” with a child under New York State Law.
 However, there is a common (though somewhat broad) notion about the term and its meaning within the New York State Court System.

-It is often considered relocation if a parent leaves the city or town that they formerly lived in with their child.
-It is even more often considered relocation if a parent leaves the county that they formerly lived in with their child.
+It is often considered relocation if a parent leaves the city or town they formerly lived in with their child.
+It is even more often considered relocation if a parent leaves the county they formerly lived in with their child.

 - How Do The Courts Handle Disagreements Between Divorced Parents About Whether To Send Their Children To School In-Person In 2021?

 On the other hand, say you can stay within the same school area or that the visitation schedule can be kept as is after you’ve moved.
 In this situation, your moving would usually not be considered an actual relocation, and you probably would not need permission from the court.